The retroactive date in a liability insurance policy is either –

 - Date from which your insurer has agreed to provide

-The retroactive date is important because it determines how far back in time an incident can occur for your policy to still protect you.
-Any claim arising from events that have occurred prior to the retroactive date is excluded from the cover.
+The retroactive date in liability insurance policy is important because it determines how far back in time an incident can occur for your policy to still protect you.
+Any claim arising from occurred events prior to the retroactive date excludes from the cover.

-As claims-made insurance policies cover liability claims that surface while the policy is active, no matter the original loss could have occurred many years in the past.
-Hence in order to stay protected one must carry forward the retroactive date of the first policy purchased in each renewed policy by avoiding gaps during policy renewal.
+As claims-made insurance policies cover liability claims that surface while the policy is active, no matter whether the original loss could have occurred many years in the past.
+Hence in order to stay protected one must carry forward the retroactive date of the first policy.
+Purchased in each renewed policy by avoiding gaps during policy renewal.

-In case there is a gap at policy renewal, retroactive benefits are lost as insurers offer coverage from the new policy date.
-In an exceptional case, the expiring insurer may agree to reinstate retroactive date benefit for the client upon a charge of the additional risk premium and NKORL (no known or reported loss) declaration.
+In case there is a gap at policy renewal, may lose retroactive benefits as insurers offer coverage from the new policy date.
+In an exceptional case, the expiring insurer may agree to reinstate the retroactive date in liability insurance benefit.
+For the client upon a charge of the additional risk premium and NKORL (no known or reported loss) declaration.

 Let us use illustrate the retroactive date concept with an example –

-Suppose a client purchased the first D&O policy on 01 April 2015.
-The policy was timely renewed by the client maintain the policy retroactive date as 01 April 2015 (though he kept switching insurers based on quoted premiums and policy terms & conditions).
+Suppose a client purchased the first Directors’ Officers’ policy on 01 April 2015.
+The procedure was timely renewed by the client to maintain the policy retroactive date as 01 April 2015 (though he kept switching insurers based on quoted premiums and policy terms & conditions).
 A claim was reported in the current policy as a result of an event that had occurred on –

 - 01 January 2015